 Zero energy buildings achieve one key green-building goal of completely or very significantly reducing energy use and greenhouse gas emissions for the life of the building.
 Zero energy buildings may or may not be considered “green” in all areas, such as reducing waste, using recycled building materials, etc.

-The zero energy building provide heat and electricity to the building by using solar cells or wind turbines for electricity, and biofules or solar collectors linked to seasonal thermal stores for space heating.
+The zero-energy building provides heat and electricity to the building by using solar cells or wind turbines for electricity, and biofuels or solar collectors linked to seasonal thermal stores for space heating.

-Zero energy house generates energy from roof-integrated solar photo voltaic panels and roof-mounted solar hot water panels.
-It’s time to rethink energy in the buildings.
+Zero energy house generates energy from roof-integrated solar photovoltaic panels and roof-mounted solar hot water panels.
+It’s time to rethink the energy in the buildings.

 |GLUE LAMINATED TIMBER (NZEB)|